The Stories of Vasistha

 19

-Kacha, son of Brihaspati, guru of the gods, goes to the asuras to learn the sanjivani knowledge.
+Kacha, son of Brihaspati the guru of the gods, goes to the asuras to learn the Sanjivani lore.

 20

-A hunter and a deer, one dialogue between them, and the vision of oneness.
+A hunter and a deer, a conversation that passes between them, and a vision of oneness.

 21